Bitdeer Technologies Group call volume above normal and directionally bullish

-Bullish option flow detected in Bitdeer (BTDR) Technologies Group with 12,652 calls trading, 3x expected, and implied vol increasing almost 5 points to 122.23%.
-Mar-25 20 calls and Jun-25 20 calls are the most active options, with total volume in those strikes near 3,600 contracts.
-The Put/Call Ratio is 0.09.
+Bullish option flow detected in Bitdeer (BTDR) Technologies Group with 18,698 calls trading, 5x expected, and implied vol increasing over 12 points to 144.38%.
+Dec-24 25 calls and Mar-25 20 calls are the most active options, with total volume in those strikes near 7,600 contracts.
+The Put/Call Ratio is 0.22.
 Earnings are expected on March 28th.

 Don't Miss our Black Friday Offers: